 Aristotle once said “In all things of nature there is something of the marvellous.”
 Living in a world brimming with technology, it is easy to forget the beauty and wonder of the world around us -unless it is accompanied by an Instagram filter, of course.

-Despite the glorious diversity of the world we live in, we commonly see naturally occurring image1patterns.
+Despite the glorious diversity of the world we live in, we commonly see naturally occurring patterns.
 While early Greek philosophers were the first to investigate these shapes, the science behind these patterns still draws curiosity now in the 21st century.
 At the upcoming Manchester Science Festival an attempt to build the world’s largest fractal (the mathematical model behind some these patterns in nature) is taking place in the hope of enthusing and exciting the public about the wonders of maths.

 What is a fractal?